-Pick three partner universities you want to go to.
+Pick 3 partner universities you want to go to.

 Your top choice might not be available so it's important to have back-ups.

-Talk to one of our student exchange advisors at a free drop-in session every Tuesday 9am-10am, Wednesday 1pm-2pm or Friday 11am-12pm.
+Talk to one of our student exchange advisors at a free drop-in session every Tuesday 9-10am, Wednesday 1-2pm or Friday 11am-12pm.